langeslag/editing/handbook.md

 ## Accessing Course Files

+If you do not already have Git installed and set up, the easiest way to get at the course files is to visit <https://github.com/langeslag/editing>, click the green button that reads &lt;&nbsp;&gt;&nbsp;Code, and select Download ZIP.
+Extract the archive to a new folder in a location of your choice.
+Finally, in VS Code select File &gt; Open Folder… and locate your new folder.

-You can access the course repository directly from within VS Code.
+If you have Git already installed and configured, you can access the course repository directly from within VS Code.
 First close any other project folders you may already have open (`Ctrl+K F`), then navigate to the Source Control window (`Ctrl+Shift+G`).
 When prompted for a repository URL, copy in `https://github.com/langeslag/editing`.
 Once the remote folder has been cloned, you will be prompted to open the new workspace and given a choice of whether to trust its contents.

 ## File Templates